-Borrowers will make payments under the loans in pounds sterling.
-Some of the loans in the portfolio carry variable rates of interest, some of the loans pay interest at a fixed rate or rates of interest and some of the loans pay interest which tracks an interest rate other than one of the two variable base rates set by Halifax or the mortgages trustee (the tracker rate is currently set at a margin above or below a rate set by the Bank of England).
+Borrowers will make payments under the loans in sterling.
+Some of the loans in the portfolio carry variable rates of interest based on a variable base rate, some of the loans pay interest at a fixed rate or rates of interest and some of the loans pay interest which tracks an interest rate other than one of the two variable base rates set by Halifax or the mortgages trustee (the tracker rate is currently set at a margin above or below a rate set by the Bank of England).
 These interest rates do not necessarily match the floating rate of interest payable on the issuer intercompany loan.
-Funding 1 will enter into a swap documented under the Funding 1 swap agreement to hedge against these potential interest rate mismatches in relation to the issuer of the issuer notes.
+Funding 1 will enter into a swap documented under the Funding 1 swap agreement to hedge against these potential interest rate mismatches.